 XILITLA SAN LUIS POTOSI Xilitla (another 'Pueblo Magico') lies in the heart of the Huasteca region of Mexico, which is a cultural and geographic region, once dominated by the Huasteca people, but also notable for it's more tropical climate and flora.
 Having just come from the dry arid mountains of north-central Mexico, this certainly was a different world.
 You can see the orange house I stayed (along with the breathtaking views) in the photo next to the black bird.
 While here, I also visited some waterfalls, which you can also see below.

 LAS POZAS SAN LUIS POTOSI Not far from Xilitla are the Surrealist Gardens of Las Pozas, built by an eccentric artist in the heart of the jungle.
-Though he worked on it for decades and I believe he died before he could ever finish, its an amazing place to wander and explore.
+Though he worked on it for decades, I believe he died before he could ever finish.
+Its an amazing place to wander and explore.

-CUEVAS DE MANTETZULEL SAN LUIS POTOSI Though most of my travel around Mexico was by bus (and I must say, Mexico has some of the nicest inter-city buses I've ever taken and many of the bus terminals are set up like airports), here in the remote Huasteca region I had rented a car.
+CUEVAS DE MANTETZULEL SAN LUIS POTOSI Though most of my travel around Mexico was by bus (and I must say, Mexico has excellent bus service) here in the remote Huasteca region I rented a car.
 So I went down some rather rocky roads to visit some caves, including this one.

 GUANAJUATO GUANAJUATO Leaving the tropical Huasteca region I returned to the arid but prosperous Bajio, to the city of Guanajuato, a truly one of kind city.
 Built on steep valley hills, it is a tangled web of alley labyrinths and small plazas.
 One thing to note below are the mummies of Guanajuato.
 Some date back to Cholera outbreaks in the 1830s.
 A tax was required to keep the bodies 'perpetually' buried and when the tax wasn't paid, bodies were disinterred and placed in a nearby building.
 Due to the climate, over time they became naturally mummified and by 1900, locals were paying security guards to let them in to see the mummified bodies, still in their funeral outfits.
 Eventually this evolved into a musuem, where today 59 (of the hundreds of bodies) are on display.

-SAN MIGUEL DE ALLENDE GUANAJUATO I'm biased and might say that Zacatecas is the most beautiful city in Mexico, but many others would reasonably give that honor to San Miguel De Allende.
-It's definitely a popular wedding destination, with weddings being held outside in the plazas, complete with giant muppets and donkeys loaded with tequila.
-And the doors of San Miguel, my god.
+SAN MIGUEL DE ALLENDE GUANAJUATO In my personal opinion, Zacatecas is the most beautiful city in Mexico.
+But many others would give that honor to San Miguel De Allende and reasonably so.
+The doors alone are enough.
+It's also a popular wedding destination, with weddings being held outside in the plazas, complete with giant muppets and donkeys loaded with tequila.

-DOLORES HIDALGO GUANAJUATO Not far from San Miguel is Dolores Hidalgo, another 'Pueblo Magico' (I visited quite a few in Mexico, apparently).
+DOLORES HIDALGO GUANAJUATO Not far from San Miguel is Dolores Hidalgo, another 'Pueblo Magico'.
 The full name of the town is "Dolores Hidalgo Cuna de la Independencia Nacional" and it was here in 1810 that Don Miguel Gregorio Antonio Francisco Ignacio Hidalgo-Costilla y Gallaga Mandarte Villaseñor (you have to love Spanish naming conventions) gave his famous "Cry of Dolores" speech which sparked the Mexican War of Independence.
 Mexico would ultimately win its freedom but sadly Hidalgo did not survive to see that glorious day, as he was betrayed and executed by the Royalists only a year into the war.

 GUADALAJARA JALISCO Traveling further west, I made my way to Guadalajara, Mexico's second largest city and the tenth largest in Latin America, both in population and GDP.
 Mexico's IT industry is here, along with this being the heart of the country's Mariachi music culture.
 The city was founded in 1542 but was nearly wiped out in 1543 by Tenamaxtli who was able to unify the Caxcan, Portecuex, and Zacateco peoples against Spain's encroachment.
 That war, known as the Mixton War, only ended when Spain agreed to release its native slaves and give amnesty to the tribes.
 The residents of Guadalajara attributed their survival to the Archangel Michael, who remains the patron of the city to this day.

 AJIJIC JALISCO Not far from Guadalajara is the massive Chapala Lake.
-While many towns surround the lake, Ajijic is peculiar in that it has attracted a great many North American and European retirees (who can be seen driving around in golf carts).
+While many towns surround the lake, Ajijic in particular has attracted a great many North American and European retirees (who can be seen driving around in golf carts).
 It's a high quality of life for very little money, surrounded by a beautiful lake, and near enough to Guadalajara for services and flights.

 MORELIA MICHOACAN On my way to Mexico City, I stopped in Morelia, the capital of Michoacan.
 Another lovely and grand city.
-Note the ancient aqueduct running behind the name Morelia.
-You'll also notice something else I like about Mexico... how many of the cities have an architectural color theme.
-San Miguel De Allende is painted all in deep pastels.
-Zacatecas in pink marble.
+Note the ancient aqueduct.
+You'll also notice something else I like about Mexico... many of the cities have an architectural theme.
+San Miguel De Allende is all deep pastels.
+Zacatecas pink marble.
 And here in Morelia harsh, sandy colored stone.